How do I use grading periods in a course?

 - If a student is part of multiple differentiated assignments, the grading period shows the assignment in the grading period of the latest date.

-When using the Multiple Grading Periods feature, you may also be able to choose whether or not Canvas displays total grades in the All Grading Periods view.
+When using the Multiple Grading Periods feature, you may be able to view total grades in the All Grading Periods view.
 This grades view also includes displaying assignment group totals.
+Viewing total grades in a course is managed by your Canvas administrator.

 Students have one of two options from the global Grades page.
 When viewing total grades is disabled , students do not have the option to view All Grading Periods.
 They can only view the grade for a specific grading period in the course.